sulu/sulu-docs/bundles/security.rst

 only the ``Sulu`` system.
 A user is only enabled to login into Sulu, if he has at least one role with the ``Sulu`` system assigned.

+The users provide two different flags.
+The ``locked`` flag signalizes that a user has been locked by an administrator for some reason.
+As soon as this flag is set, the user can't login to the system anymore.
+The second flag is called ``enabled``, and will be set to true by default.
+This flag is only important if you have implemented your own registration process.
+In the case you want to use a double opt-in mechanism you can set this flag to false on the registration, and toggle it, e.g. when the user clicks on a link in an email.
+As long as the ``enabled`` flag is set to false, the Sulu-Admin offers you a button to enable the user.

 Security contexts
 -----------------